-The contracts in this proceeding - which were all signed on the same date -
+The contracts in this proceeding - which were all signed on the same date - incorporate one another.
+The "Buyer's Order" states on page 2 that:

 Retail Installment Contract.
 In the event that you and we enter into a retail installment contract for the financing of the purchase of the Vehicle, the terms of the retail installment contract will control any inconsistencies between this Contract and the retail installment contract.